ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

 The font used for drawing the fret positions that have fingering associated.
 This should **not** be modified unless you know what you are doing (and you probably don't).
-This font has an additonal property `numbercolor` that can be set to control the colour of the finger number.
+This font has an additional property `numbercolor` that can be set to control the colour of the finger number.
 By default this is the theme background colour.
 Setting this colour to the foreground colour effectively hides the finger numbers.